Home Depot (NYSE:HD) Issues Quarterly Earnings Results

 Home Depot (NYSE:HD – Get Free Report) issued its earnings results on Tuesday.
-The home improvement retailer reported $4.67 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $4.59 by $0.08, RTT News reports.
-Home Depot had a return on equity of 1,056.67% and a net margin of 9.79%.
-The business had revenue of $43.18 billion during the quarter, compared to analysts’ expectations of $42.57 billion.
-During the same period in the prior year, the firm posted $4.65 EPS.
-Home Depot’s quarterly revenue was up .6% compared to the same quarter last year.
+The home improvement retailer reported $4.67 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.59 by $0.08, RTT News reports.
+Home Depot had a net margin of 9.79% and a return on equity of 1,056.67%.
+The company had revenue of $43.18 billion for the quarter, compared to analysts’ expectations of $42.57 billion.
+During the same period in the prior year, the business earned $4.65 EPS.
+The firm’s quarterly revenue was up .6% on a year-over-year basis.
 Home Depot updated its FY 2024 guidance to 14.510-14.810 EPS.

 Home Depot Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 13th.
-Shareholders of record on Thursday, May 30th were issued a $2.25 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, June 13th.
+Investors of record on Thursday, May 30th were paid a $2.25 dividend.
+This represents a $9.00 annualized dividend and a dividend yield of 2.57%.
 The ex-dividend date of this dividend was Thursday, May 30th.
-This represents a $9.00 dividend on an annualized basis and a yield of 2.60%.
-Home Depot’s payout ratio is 60.36%.
+Home Depot’s dividend payout ratio is currently 60.36%.

-In related news, EVP Matt Carey sold 56,008 shares of the firm’s stock in a transaction dated Thursday, May 16th.
-The stock was sold at an average price of $345.18, for a total transaction of $19,332,841.44.
-Following the completion of the sale, the executive vice president now directly owns 33,325 shares of the company’s stock, valued at approximately $11,503,123.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 0.10% of the company’s stock.
+In other news, EVP Matt Carey sold 56,008 shares of the company’s stock in a transaction on Thursday, May 16th.
+The shares were sold at an average price of $345.18, for a total transaction of $19,332,841.44.
+Following the completion of the sale, the executive vice president now owns 33,325 shares of the company’s stock, valued at $11,503,123.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+0.10% of the stock is owned by insiders.

 About Home Depot